VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 | 110 | 6    | 8      |
 | 120 | 9    | 6      |
 | 80  | 5    | 3      |
+In any type of boosting we take the mistakes of 1 model and tell the other model about it so that other model makes less mistakes.
+Lets take an example of 3 models

 ```mermaid
 %%{init: {"theme": "dark"}}%%